Huang Xiaowei

 Nancy Ip

-Vice President for Research and Development, Hong Kong University of Science and Technology
+Vice President for Research and Development, Hong Kong University of

 Angellah Kairuki